Jay Flaa

 Jay Thomas Flaa (/'flɔː/ FLAW; born June 10, 1992) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Baltimore Orioles and Atlanta Braves.
 He was drafted by the Orioles in the 6th round of the 2015 Major League Baseball draft.

+Early life

+Flaa was born in Bismarck, North Dakota, in 1992 and attended Mandan High School.
+After graduating in 2010, he first played college baseball at the University of Mary, an NCAA Division II school in Bismarck, North Dakota.
+After completing his Freshman season in 2011, Flaa transferred to North Dakota State University, an NCAA Division I school in Fargo, North Dakota.

 Career

 Baltimore Orioles

 Flaa was selected by the Baltimore Orioles in the 6th round (193rd overall) of the 2015 Major League Baseball draft out of North Dakota State University.
-He made his professional debut with the GCL Orioles, quickly moving to the Low-A Aberdeen IronBirds, where he spent the rest of the season.
+He made his professional debut with the Gulf Coast League Orioles, quickly moving to the Low–A Aberdeen IronBirds, where he spent the rest of the season.